American Sable rabbit: Appearance

+Typically their weight can reach 7-10 lbs, with bucks weighing 7-9 lbs and does weighing 8-10 lbs.
+Their body type is commercial, medium in length, long, and wide.

 Demeanor

 The American Sable enjoys the company of other rabbits.
 It is generally docile, spending most of the day sleeping.
 Typically they enjoy the companionship of their owner, but on their own terms.
 When distressed, the American Sable will make a grunting noise or will, like many other breeds, thump its back foot on the ground in an attempt to scare whatever it is that is bothering them.

+Conservation

+Some decades after the introduction of the American Sable breed, in the 1970s, the population of the breed began to decline.
+Several breeders with a distinct interest in the breed, some of which call themselves "sablers", formed the American Sable Rabbit Society (ASRS) in Cedar Rapids, Iowa in 1982 through the efforts of Al Roerdanz of Kingsville, Ohio, which saved the breed from extinction.
+As of 2019, the ASRS continued to promote the American Sable breed and maintains its Standard of Perfection as required under ARBA rules, though its website has been abandoned since 2020.

+As of 2019, the population in the United States is over a thousand individuals, and the breed is not of concern for conservation.